aw-mfe/esm_query_tester/README.md

 1. Get the script via git or download. git clone https://github.com/andywalden/esm_query_tester

+Optionally create a virtual python environment.
+    cd esm_query_tester
+    virtualenv -ppython3 env

+2. Install the required modules. pip install -r requirements.txt

-2. Plug in the ESM username, password and IP/hostname at the top of the esm_query_test.py file.
+3. Plug in the ESM username, password and IP/hostname at the top of the esm_query_test.py file.

-3. Modify the query.yaml file to the desired query.
+4. Modify the query.yaml file to the desired query.

-4. Run the script:
+5. Run the script:

 ```css
 $ python esm_query_tester.py